huseynhaydarov/Jobify/README.md

 ## Build

-Run `dotnet build -tl` to build the solution.
+Run `dotnet build --tl` to build the solution.

 ## Run